If you are a company with non-UK resident performers OR are a non-UK resident performer, then you may be liable to pay

 Step 1) Visit the FEU section of the HMRC website here: www.hmrc.gov.uk/forms/feu8.pdf

-Step 2) Fill out the FEU8 form, which can be downloaded directly here:
+Step 2) Fill out the FEU8 form here:

-Step 3) Fill out the form and send to the HMRC FEU tax department.
+Step 3) Fill out the form online and send to the HMRC FEU tax department.
 In the 'Your Income' section please state Brighton Fringe Ltd as your PAYER.
 Our address is:

 Step 5) If you are exempt from tax you will be sent an FEU4 form, a copy will also be sent to Brighton Fringe.

 We recommend that you send the FEU8 form as soon as you have registered your event.
 If your application to the HMRC arrives late and it turns out you are not liable to pay FEU tax you will need to contact the HMRC directly to claim the funds back.

 Generally only a handful of shows have to pay FEU.

-If you have any questions regarding your application or whether you should be completing an FEU form, then you can telephone the Foreign Entertainers Unit on:
+If you have any questions regarding your application or whether you should be completing an FEU form, you can contact: